mmgalushka/bootwrap/README.md

 ## Why & where you might use Bootwrap?

 The vast majority of web applications consist of frontend and backend.
 If you are a small team or even a solo developer you need to divide resources and time to focus on both parts.
-This ofter results in switching between different platforms such as Python and [React](https://reactjs.org/), [AngularJs](https://angular.io/) etc.  But what if your main focus is the backend however you also don't want to compromise too much on the visual quality of your application.
-In this case, the Bootwrap library is for you.
-It will allow you developed Web UI without leaving the Python ecosystem and to waste your time on HTML, CSS, and Javascript.
-To better understand its capability just clone the project and run the [demo application](demo/demo.md) ":pig: PiggyBank".
+This ofter results in switching between different platforms such as Python and [React](https://reactjs.org/), [AngularJs](https://angular.io/), Flask templates (HTML, CSS, JS) etc. But what if your main focus is the backend and you also don't want to compromise on quality of your WebUI.
+In this case, the Bootwrap library is for you!
+It will help you to develop WebUI without leaving the Python ecosystem and do not waste your time on HTML, CSS, and Javascript.
+To understand its capability just clone the project and run the [demo application](demo/demo.md) ":pig: PiggyBank".

 ![Screenshots Collage](demo/collage.png)

+For more information also read the Bootwrap [documentation](https://mmgalushka.github.io/bootwrap/).

 ## Hello World Application